 - Aboriginal Victorians; and

 - Workforces who come into direct client contact and deliver Victorian Government funded health and human services to a range of vulnerable Victorians

 Find out more about reusable face masks for vulnerable Victorians.

 Masks are now available for all Moreland residents.

-You must wear wear a face mask or covering when you leave home.
+You must wear wear a face mask when you leave home.